IMHafzan/Sentiment-Analysis-Using-BERT/README.md

 //Steps For Training the Model and Using the Trained Model//

-Avoid leaving any empty cells in your dataset to avoid runtime errors.
+Avoid leaving any empty cells in your dataset to prevent runtime errors.

 optional step: run exploratory_data_analysis.py